 - 1. Notification of appropriate law enforcement agency. - 2.
-Discipline action of out-of-school suspension and up to and including a recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program through expulsion as determined by the school officials. - 3.
-Notification of the parent/quardian in accordance with appropriate procedures.
+Discipline action of out-of-school suspension and up to and including a recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program through alternative placement or expulsion as determined by the school officials. - 3.
+Notification of the parent/guardian in accordance with appropriate procedures.